-Milestone Gold MasterCard Review: Is it Legit?
+Milestone Gold MasterCard Review

 The Milestone Gold MasterCard is a credit card aimed at applicants with poor credit.
 The card is issued by The Bank of Missouri (formerly Mid America Bank & Trust Company) an FDIC-insured bank located in Dixon, Missouri.
 (Note that FDIC insurance doesn’t really help you as a credit customer, but does speak to the legitimacy of the bank.)

 When it comes to subprime credit cards, the Milestone Gold MasterCard is one of the better ones.
 Despite the potentially high annual fee and low credit limit, the Milestone Gold MasterCard has a relatively low APR, compared to other cards for people with bad credit.
 As of May 1, 2019, CreditCards.com reported the average APR for bad credit credit cards was 25.33%, so 24.9% isn't bad.